 Canon M10 versus Canon M100

 The Canon EOS M10 and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in October 2015 and August 2017.
-Both the EOS M10 and the EOS M100 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The EOS M10 has a resolution of 17.9 megapixel, whereas the EOS M100 provides 24 MP.
+Both the M10 and the M100 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
+The M10 has a resolution of 17.9 megapixel, whereas the M100 provides 24 MP.

 The physical size and weight of the Canon M10 and the Canon M100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the EOS M10 – represents 100 percent across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M10 – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Canon M10 and the Canon M100 have exactly the same width and height, and, thus, have identically-sized bodies.
-However, the EOS M100 is slightly heavier (0 percent) than the EOS M10.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-In this context, it is worth noting that neither the EOS M10 nor the EOS M100 are weather-sealed.
+However, the M100 is slightly heavier (0 percent) than the M10.
+In this context, it is worth noting that neither the M10 nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.